Sailing superstitions

 The North Star

 Since the beginning of time, sailors have navigated the seas and oceans guided by celestial bodies like the sun, the moon, and the stars.
-One of the stars that helped sailors find their way at night was the North Star perhaps better known as Polaris or simply the Pole Star.
+One of the stars that helped sailors find their way at night was the North Star, perhaps better known as Polaris or simply the Pole Star.

 Twin Propellers

-So here there is a fine line between some dark humour and superstition.
-However, sailors of more reasoned times found it funny or perhaps necessary to have a large tattoo of a screw tattooed on each buttock; ie, the twin propellers.
+So here, there is a fine line between some dark humour and superstition.
+However, sailors of more reasoned times found it funny or perhaps necessary to have a large tattoo of a screw tattooed on each buttock, i.e., the twin propellers.

 Swallows

-We already spoke about the swallow as a badge of honour (5,000nm) but there is more to the swallow than just that.
+We already spoke about the swallow as a badge of honour (5,000nm), but there is more to the swallow than just that.

-The etymology behind the swallow is, like most of these superstitions, somewhat in the air.
-However, there are some good arguments that could perhaps explain why the swallow was a very popular \”good luck\” tattoo.
+Like most of these superstitions, the etymology behind the swallow is somewhat in the air.
+However, there are some good arguments that could perhaps explain why the swallow was a very popular “good luck” tattoo.

-- Swallows are migratory birds and travel long distances to find their home each year.
+1. Swallows are migratory birds and travel long distances to find their home each year.
 Reflecting on that, we can see why the swallow was attractive in this sense.

-- There was also a belief that swallows could carry your soul to heaven after you die.
+2. There was also a belief that swallows could carry your soul to heaven after you die.
 In this sense, the swallow tattoo will always get you home.
 That is, either to the wife and kids or heaven.

 Crosses on the soles of your feet